RealKinetic/locust_k8s/Blog_part_1.md

     $LOCUST $LOCUS_OPTS

-You see that we rely on an environment variable named `$TARGET_HOST` to be the host url passed into our locustfile.
-This is what will allow us to communicate across containers within our Docker network.
-Let's look at how we do that.
+We rely on an environment variable named `$TARGET_HOST` being passed into our locustfile.
+This is key for us to communicate across containers within our Docker network.

-With that container built we can run it with a similar command as our dev server.
+With our container built, we can run it with a similar command as our dev server.

     $ docker run -it -p=8089:8089 -e "TARGET_HOST=http://exampleserver:8080" --network=locustnw locust-tasks:latest